Jonny Craig: Internet scam and drug-related issues

 On April 2, 2014, Craig was accused of using narcotics again by an ex-girlfriend.
 Craig addressed the issue in a now-deleted video where he took a drug test on screen.
 He is quoted saying, "just woke up to a nice surprise from the ex.
 So I'm headed right down to the office to prove to you guys without a doubt I'm not using and that those videos are old.
 She's crossed a line and needs to get it through her head that this isn't the way you deal with someone not loving you anymore.
 So let's go!
 I have nothing to hide".

 On April 14, 2016, a few days following Slaves' split, Craig posted an open letter via the band's official Facebook page, confessing that he was continuing to struggle from his addiction and will seek the help he needs following his already booked solo tour.
 The tour consisted of the US and a few European dates with Slaves (with select members).
-On May 20, 2016, Jonny announced on Slaves's Facebook page that the band was going through difficult times but had not broken up.
-Jonny and Colin were the only members remaining at this point.
+On May 20, 2016, Craig announced on Slaves's Facebook page that the band was going through difficult times but had not broken up.

-On January 24, 2019, in a Twitter post made by the official account for Slaves, it was announced that Jonny Craig had been kicked out of the band.
+On January 24, 2019, in a Twitter post made by the official account for Slaves, it was announced that Craig had been kicked out of the band.
 The message said in part, "We all have struggles in our daily life, but for some, those struggles are personally and physically dangerous.
 It is no secret that Jonny has battled with addiction in his personal life, sometimes those battles are won, and most recently lost.
 It's also unfair for a band to rely on someone who just can't rely on themselves.
 Addiction is a disease, and we hope Jonny gets the help that he needs.
 Unfortunately, Jonny chose his addiction over the band and left them high & dry while checking in for their international flight while he boarded a plane back home.”

-The Bristol UK show after this post was cancelled, but the tour resumed with Matt McAndrew, a former contestant from The Voice, as a temporary choice for his replacement.
-Matt then became their permanent addition, and in 2020 they announced they would be permanently changing their name from "Slaves" after the release of their newest album, further showing their progression as a group.